Compound Nouns For Intermediate learners

 Noun + Adjective

-In this structure, the adjective is added to a noun to specify a sub-type of something.
+In this structure, the adjective is added to a noun to specify a sub-type of it.
 Naturally, the noun determines the gender of the compound and the adjective follows the gender of the noun.
 If the compound is a single word, the plural mark comes at the end of the compound word, but if the two words are separated by a space (not very common), both words become plural.

 Example